FeDXL: Provable Federated Learning for Deep X-Risk Optimization: FeDXL for DXO

-Compared to that in~(\ref{eq:G1}) for CPR with linear $f$, the $\Delta_{i1}$ term above involves another factor $\nabla f(g(\w,\z, \S_2))$, which cannot be computed locally as it depends on $\S_2$ distributed over all machines.
+Compared to that in~(\ref{eq:G1}) for DXO with linear $f$, the $\Delta_{i1}$ term above involves another factor $\nabla f(g(\w,\z, \S_2))$, which cannot be computed locally as it depends on $\S_2$ distributed over all machines.
 Similarly, the $\Delta_{i2}$ term above involves another non-locally computable factor $\nabla f(g(\w,\z, \S_2))$.
 To address the challenge of estimating $g(\w,\z, \S_2)$, we leverage the similar technique in the centralized setting~\citep{wang2022finite} by tracking it using a moving average estimator based on random samples.
-In a centralized setting, one can maintain and update $u(\z)$ for estimating $g(\w, \z, \S_2)$ by $\u(\z) \leftarrow (1-\gamma)\u(\z) + \gamma \ell(h(\w, \z), h(\w, \z'))$, where $\z'$ is a random sample from $\S_2$.
+In a centralized setting, one can maintain and update $\u(\z)$ for estimating $g(\w, \z, \S_2)$ by

+where $\z'$ is a random sample from $\S_2$.
 However, this is not possible in an FL setting as $\S_2$ is distributed over many machines.
-To tackle this, we leverage the same delay communication technique used in the last subsection.
-In particular, at the $k$-th iteration in the $r$-th round, we can update $\u(\z^r_{i,k,1})$ for a sampled $\z^r_{i,k,1}$ by
+To tackle this, we leverage the delay communication technique used in the last subsection.
+At the $k$-th iteration in the $r$-th round, we update $\u(\z^r_{i,k,1})$ for a sampled $\z^r_{i,k,1}$ by